-At this year’s British GP, Red Bull's Christian Horner gave us an update on Aston Martin’s new Valkyrie, covering everything from when testing will begin, to future supercars and racing against the Mercedes-AMG One.
+At the 2018 British GP at Silverstone, Red Bull's Christian Horner gave CAR magazine an update on Aston Martin’s new Valkyrie, covering everything from when testing will begin, to future supercars and racing against the Mercedes-AMG One.

 Will it go racing?